Ngeyi Kanyongolo: Personal life, death and legacy

 Kanyongolo was married to Fidelis (Edge) Kanyongolo, a fellow academic at the University of Malawi.
 She died in Blantyre on 28 October 2024, at the age of 55.

-In 2025 Lilongwe's Women Lawyers Association established an honour in Ngeyi Kanyongolo's name which was to be given to people who are furthering women's rights in Malawi.
-The inaugural award was given to Dr. Bernadette Malunga of the University of Malawi's law department - who also joined the Board of the Women Lawyers Association.
+In 2025 Malawi's Women Lawyers Association established an honour in Ngeyi Kanyongolo's which was to be given to people who are furthering women's rights in Malawi.
+The inaugural award was given to Dr. Bernadette Malunga of the University of Malawi's law department.